Caceresenzo/modern-rotation-control/README.md

 ## Reason

 I mostly did it for myself as a fun challenge, but I will mostly be the only one using it.

+## Key Differences

+### Features

+- The notification is optional and a Quick Settings tile is available.
+- The mode/guard is editable in the configuration page.
+- The mode is reapplied each time the screen is unlocked (for more consistent use).

+### Changes

+- The application icon to the left of the notification has been removed.